 As we age, mitochondrial function declines, they gradually lose their respiratory activity, and damage accumulates in their mitochondrial genome.
 Similarly, our organs deteriorate differently over time, so for the same chronological age, the biological age of mitochondria in them is also different, which manifests itself in a different set of mitochondrial dysfunctions (MDF).
 MDF influence a wide range of human pathologies, including cancer, metabolic and cardiovascular diseases.
 Understanding how this puzzle works in the context of the living organism is an ongoing challenge of our research, conducted on several fronts:

-1. Studying the effects of repurposed drugs that cause mitochondrial dysfunction on a specific subpopulation of cancer-resistant and cancer stem cells, as part of anticancer therapy;
+1. Studying the effects of MDF-inducing drugs on a specific subpopulation of cancer resistant and cancer stem cells as part of anti-cancer therapy;

-4. Studying the horizontal mitochondrial transfer from cell to cell through extracellular vesicles and tunneling nanotubes.
+3. study of horizontal transfer of mitochondria from cell to cell via extracellular vesicles and tunnel nanotubes.

-Models: primary and immortal cells, mice, Armemia salina
+Models: primary and immortal cells, mice, Artemia salina